karinsasaki/influenza_coinfection_TDA/README.md

 # Topological data analysis of three-stage immune response to influenza-pneumococcal lung infection

 In this GitHub page we provide the code that we used in our topological data analysis of co-infection (data) between influenza and bacteria in the lung.
+We use the [Kepler Mapper Python library](https://kepler-mapper.scikit-tda.org) [van Veen et al. (2017)].

 ## 1. Files explained

 ### 1.1.
 The coinfections.csv file
 This is the data set we analyse in this study.
-This data set was originally published in Duvigneau et al. (2016).
+This data set was originally published in [Duvigneau et al. (2016)].
 In this paper  the authors investigated the hierarchical effects of pro-inflammatory cytokines on the post-influenza susceptibility to pneumococcal co-infection by assessing the early and late kinetics of pro-inflammatory cytokines in the respiratory tract.
 In the experimental part of this study the mice were divided into three groups and given either a single viral infection (with IAV strain 84 A/PR8/34), a single bacterial infection (S. pneumoniae strain T4) or a co-infection (IAV + T4).
 The experimental read outs were the bacterial burden, viral titers and cytokine protein concentrations in the lung.
 They used mathematical modelling that sugested a detrimental role of IFN-gamma alone and in synenergism with IL-6 and TFN-alpha in impaired bacterial clearance.
 We use the Mapper Algorithm to investigate the global shape of the immune system under the three infection scenarios and we generate a new hypotheses where the immune system goes through three stages and two transition points in its response to co-infection.

 ### 1.2.
 The functions.py file
 This Python script contains all the functions we use for the semi-unsupervised algorithm and for generating the images shown in the paper.